Scheme for Means-tested Subsidy on Exchange to "Belt and Road" Regions for Post-secondary Students (Means-tested SSEBR)

 - HSUHK local students who have ability to complete the outbound exchange activity held in the Belt and Road Regions, which is comprising substantive teaching and learning elements, lasting for at least five days, and organised and/or endorsed by HSUHK.

-Successful applicant can be subsidised from HK$6,500 to HK$53,000 for participating in programmes (Subject to Destination and Duration of the exchange activity).
-Each student will only be eligible for assistance under the SSEBR twice at most throughout his/her study in programme(s) at the same level of study (i.e. sub-degree or undergraduate) in Hong Kong.
+Successful applicant can be subsidised from HK$6,500 to HK$60,000 for participating in programmes (Subject to Destination and Duration of the exchange activity).
+Each student will only be eligible for assistance under the SSEBR twice at most, subject to the maximum amount of subsidy to received by him/her under the Means-tested SSEBR, i.e. $60,000 discounted by his/her level of student finance approved by SFO throughout his/her study in programme(s) at the same level of study (i.e. sub-degree or undergraduate) in Hong Kong.